10 of the Best Campsites in the Outer Hebrides

 This ‘campsite’ is almost too good to share.
 The term ‘campsite’ has been used loosely because it’s operated on a first come, first served basis and has room for only five campervans/motorhomes with EHU.
 However, there are also more non-electric pitches closer to the beach, along with facilities.
 A £15pn donation should be made via the on-site honesty box for EHU pitches, £10pn for non EHU.

-The most formal campsite in the Outer Hebrides, Laxdale holiday park is a family run campsite set in peaceful tree-lined surroundings, just 1.5 miles for the town of Stornoway.
+The most formal campsite in the Outer Hebrides, this family run campsite is just 1.5 miles for the town of Stornoway.
 Whilst the facilities are modern, the campsite manages to retain the traditional friendly atmosphere that is typical of the Islands.
 Stornoway is the main town of the Western Isles and with a population of around 6,953, it is by far the largest town in the Outer Hebrides, as well as the third largest island town in Scotland!

 Situated on the Isle of Harris, this back-to-basics campsite offers a peaceful haven, surrounded by stunning views.
 Please note there is no chemical disposal point, but one can be found in nearby Tarbert.

-Located at the southern end of the Hebridean island of South Uist, beside the road that runs along the south shore of the island.
+Located at the southern end of the Hebridean island of South Uist.
 The campsite looks out across a small bay with white shell-sand beach and enjoys magnificent views, with its sparkling turquoise seas.
 There is an adjoining café, with a good range of facilities, including a washing machine and tumble dryer.

 Previous